jsoych/team_project/README-Project2.md

 **Project Log**
 ---
-August 6,2024
+**August 6,2024**
-Description: The team met to decide on using the Project 1 dataset for Project 2, discussing the integration of new machine learning techniques
+- Description: The team met to decide on using the Project 1 dataset for Project 2, discussing the integration of new machine learning techniques
-Contributor: Entire team
+- Contributor: Entire team

-August 7,2024
+**August 7,2024**
-Description: Created the data generator and updated environment variables.
+- Description: Created the data generator and updated environment variables.
 Developed a summary method and improved data labeling.
-Contributor: John Soychak
+- Contributor: John Soychak

-August 7,2024
+**August 7,2024**
-Description: Reviewed and checked that the data generator works with no issues.
+- Description: Reviewed and checked that the data generator works with no issues.
-Contributor: Entire team
+- Contributor: Entire team

-August 8,2024
+**August 8,2024**
-Description:Pushed updates to the branch and demonstrated how data augmentation works.
+- Description:Pushed updates to the branch and demonstrated how data augmentation works.
-Contributor: John Soychak
+- Contributor: John Soychak

-August 8,2024
+**August 8,2024**
-Description: Asked questions about data augmentation during the demo, which helped clarify the process for the team.
+- Description: Asked questions about data augmentation during the demo, which helped clarify the process for the team.
-Contributor: Jose Castellas
+- Contributor: Jose Castellas

-August 8,2024
+**August 8,2024**
-Description: The team followed along to the data augmentation demonstration and tested it out as well on their own.
+- Description: The team followed along to the data augmentation demonstration and tested it out as well on their own.
-Contributor: Entire team
+- Contributor: Entire team

-August 9,2024
+**August 9,2024**
-Description: Pushed out data generator demo.
+- Description: Pushed out data generator demo.
-Contributor: John Soychak
+- Contributor: John Soychak

-August 9,2024
+**August 9,2024**
-Description: Looked over data generator demo
+- Description: Looked over data generator demo
-Contributor: Entire team
+- Contributor: Entire team

-August 10,2024
+**August 10,2024**
-Description: Added a Colab demo that downloads the dataset from Kaggle and retrieves the data generator from GitHub.
+- Description: Added a Colab demo that downloads the dataset from Kaggle and retrieves the data generator from GitHub.
 Token for the GitHub API is available in Slack.
-Contributor: John Soychak
+- Contributor: John Soychak

-August 10,2024
+**August 10,2024**
-Description: Looked over Colab demo.
+- Description: Looked over Colab demo.
-Contributor: Entire team
+- Contributor: Entire team

-August 11,2024
+**August 11,2024**
-Description: Deep learning approach to classify X-ray images as pneumonia or normal was pushed to repo.
+- Description: Deep learning approach to classify X-ray images as pneumonia or normal was pushed to repo.
 Data augmentation was used as part of the process to improve the model.
-Contributor: Rehan Chaudhry
+- Contributor: Rehan Chaudhry

-August 12,2024
+**August 12,2024**
-Description: Uploaded files related to the deep learning approach and documentation.
+- Description: Uploaded files related to the deep learning approach and documentation.
-Contributor: Rehan Chaudhry
+- Contributor: Rehan Chaudhry

-August 12,2024
+**August 12,2024**
-Description: Code to mount Google drive and deep learning approach for clasifiying X-ray images as pneumonia or normal was pused to repo.
+- Description: Code to mount Google drive and deep learning approach for clasifiying X-ray images as pneumonia or normal was pused to repo.
-Contributor: Nabeela Zafar
+- Contributor: Nabeela Zafar

-August 14,2024
+**August 14,2024**
-Description: Reviewed everyone's code to ensure there were no errors, created the README-Project2.md to provide comprehensive project documentation.
+- Description: Reviewed everyone's code with no errors found, created and pushed README-Project2.md for comprehensive project documentation.
+Created a new branch to replace the initial one, which had an empty README-Project2.md.
+Updated README-Project2.md to correct minor errors.
-Contributor: Shabiga
+- Contributor: Shabiga

-August 14,2024
+**August 14,2024**
-Description: Reviewed the README-Project2.md file and uploaded video links
+- Description: Reviewed the README-Project2.md file and uploaded video links
-Contributor: Entire time
+- Contributor: Entire team

 **Team members Reflections and Insights**
 ---
-John Soychak: (Insert link to video)
+**John Soychak:** (Insert link to video)

-Shabiga Sahadevan:
+**Shabiga Sahadevan:**

-Jose Castellanos: (Insert link to video)
+**Jose Castellanos:** (Insert link to video)

-Rehan Chaudhry:  (Insert link to video)
+**Rehan Chaudhry:**  (Insert link to video)

-Nabeela Zafar: (Insert link to video)
+**Nabeela Zafar:** (Insert link to video)